 When numbers of legionella in a water sample are significant, we suggest decontamination of water systems using industry-standard procedures such as the State of Wisconsin Department of Health Guidelines as modified by the Cooling Technology Institute.
-AIHA, APHA, ASHRAE, CDC, EPA, NSF International, and OSHA have also published decontamination procedures.
+AIHA, APHA, ASHRAE, CDC, EPA, NSF International, and OSHA also have decontamination procedures.

 GTS Legionella Test Method: